GoogleCloudPlatform/community/tutorials/getting-started-on-gcp-with-terraform/index.md

 Next, set up a service account key, which Terraform will use to create and manage resources in your Google Cloud project.
 Go to the [create service account key page](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 Select the default service account or create a new one.
-If creating a new service account for this tutorial the Project Owner role can be used but you will want to remove or de-scope the service account later.
+If you're creating a new service account for this tutorial, you can use the Project Owner role, but we recommend that you remove the service account or restrict its scope after you have completed the tutorial.
 Select JSON as the key type and click **Create**.

 This downloads a JSON file with all the credentials that will be needed for Terraform to manage the resources.
 This file should be located in a secure place